jtj02/sudoku_solver/README.md

 # sudoku_solver
 Python code to solve Sudoku puzzles.
 Written as a distraction while recovering from surgery.
-All my own work except for sample Sudoku puzzles (the `.txt` files) that were copied from random web sites to use as tests.:w
+All my own work except for sample Sudoku puzzles (the `.txt` files) that were copied from random web sites to use as tests.

 ## How to use